 Missy & Buzz have been on a raw diet for about 2 months now.
 After about 5 weeks of eating fresh, raw food, Missy started bringing it up almost immediately after having eaten it.

-She would then look at us almost as if to ask for permission to re-eat it, and since we didn’t object, she ate it, and then was fine.
+She would then look at me almost as if to ask for permission to re-eat it, and since I didn’t object, she ate it, and then was fine.
 She was not lethargic and her stools continued to being their perfect small size.

 Air-Dried Raw With ZiwiPeak

-After having cleaned up several spots of the regurgitated remainder on our carpeting in the living room and my office, I decided to try a different approach and re-introduced ZiwiPeak, an air-dried raw food from New Zealand which we had fed back in 2013.
+After I cleaned up several spots of the regurgitated remainder in the living room and my office, I decided to try a different approach and re-introduced ZiwiPeak, an air-dried raw food from New Zealand I had fed back in 2013.

-Side Note: We also have hard wood and tile in our home, so why did she always choose the carpet for her regurgitation sessions??
+Side Note: I also have hard wood and tile in our home, so why did she always choose the carpet for her regurgitation sessions??

-I had a feeling that she would not bring the air-dried food back up, and sure enough my intuition was spot-on: She ate her ZiwiPeak allowance along with the pumpkin puree, coconut oil, turmeric powder, and a little bland, greek yogurt, burped unladylike after having devoured her meal, and then settled down for her usual post-breakfast nap.
+I had a feeling that she would not bring the air-dried food back up, and sure enough my intuition was spot-on: She ate her ZiwiPeak allowance along with the pumpkin puree, coconut oil, turmeric powder, and a little bland, greek yogurt.
+Then she burped unladylike and settled down for her usual post-breakfast nap.